RULEBOOK

 -

 10.7a.
-First Offense: Drive will be given an EOL for the start of the next race and serve a green flag pass through penalty (not at the green flag).
+First Offense: Drive will be given an EOL for the start of the next race and serve a green flag pass through penalty.
+Must cross S/F line before you take the pass through penalty.

 -

 10.7b.
-Second Offense: Driver will be given an EOL for the start of the next race, serve a green flag pass through penalty (not at the green flag) and be docked 10 points.
+Second Offense: Driver will be given an EOL for the start of the next race, serve a green flag pass through penalty and be docked 25 points.
+Must cross S/F line before you take the pass through penalty.

 -

 10.7c.
-Third Offense: Driver will start on pit road and be held for 5 laps and docked 25 points.
+Third Offense: Driver will start on pit road, be held for 2 laps and docked 50 points.

 -